benroberts999/ampsci/README.md

     * (Otherwise, program will assume file name is 'hartreeFock.in')
  * see doc/ folder for a full list of input options + descriptions

 ## Documentation

- * Documentation is in doc/ directory.
+ * Documentation is in doc/ directory (best viewed with a markdown reader or on GitHub).
 Contains three documents:
  * 01-hartreeFock_input -- How to use the code (input options + descriptions)
  * 02-diracSCAS_method  -- What the code does (description of physics)
  * 03-diracSCAS_code    -- Documentation for code objects/functions etc. [coming "soon" (not soon)]